gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/cccp.md

 title: "The Continuous Clean Code Process (CCCP)"
 date: 2023-12-29T09:00:00+01:00
 tags: ["programming", "softwareengineering"]
-draft: true
+draft: false
 ---

-# Introduction

 Most software projects end up in a
 [_big ball of mud_](https://wiki.c2.com/?BigBallOfMud).
 The major cause is neglecting internal quality and focusing on adding features with dirty hacks because of unrealistic timelines.
 Code has the natural tendency to erode if you don't launch countermeasures permanently.
-This observation is also known as the [the second law of thermodynamics](https://en.wikipedia.org/wiki/Second_law_of_thermodynamics):
+This observation applies to all systems and is also known as the
+[the second law of thermodynamics](https://en.wikipedia.org/wiki/Second_law_of_thermodynamics):

 > Systems tend to arrive at a state [...] where the entropy is highest [...]

-The only way to prevent a big ball of mud is to ingrain continuous refactoring into the software engineering process, i.e. you continuously write clean code.
+The only way to prevent a big ball of mud is to ingrain continuous refactoring into the software creation process, i.e. continuously writing clean code.
-Refactorings must be a regular task whereby they can happen after or before implementing the feature itself:
+Refactoring must be a regular task whereby it can happen before or after implementing a new feature itself:

 > **Make it work, make it right, make it fast.** - Kent Beck (refactor
 > afterwards)